Home > Circuit Breakers > Air Circuit Breaker

 Electronic Trip Unit Multi-Function Calibration

-Each microprocessor-based trip unit is calibrated for the full protection suite: long-time delay (L), short-time delay (S), instantaneous (I), and earth fault (G).
+Each microprocessor-based trip unit (IC5.0(M), IC7.0(3M), IC8.0(3H)) is calibrated for the full protection suite: long-time delay (L), short-time delay (S), instantaneous (I), and earth fault (G).
 Calibration is performed by injecting precision current signals into the trip unit’s sensing inputs and verifying trip times at multiple points on each protection curve against the published time-current characteristics.

 Draw-Out Cassette and Main Contact Cluster Assembly